A-Archives-and-Forks/go-spoof/README.md

         Provide a range of ports (1-10) or a list of ports 1,9,32, or a single port (default "1-65535") -sT string
         setup iptables to bind to a single port (bind to this port using -p).
 Specify specific range of ports to redirect FROM with -r (default None)
-  -v string
+  -w string
+        specify a number of seconds to wait between sending signatures.
+Significantly slows down scanning with -sV -v string
         be verbose (default None)
 ```